omniscientoctopus/Physics-Informed-Neural-Networks/README.md

 pip install numpy==1.19.2 scipy==1.5.3 tensorflow==2.0.0 matplotlib==3.3.2 pydoe==0.3.8 seaborn==0.9.0
 ```

-Newer versions of seaborn do not support sns.distplot and can problematic when ploting gradients histograms
+Newer versions of seaborn do not support sns.distplot and can problematic when ploting gradient histograms

 # Work Summary